apache/tvm/docs/how_to/nnpack.md

 so depending on the context, not all convolution, max-pooling, or fully-connected layers can be powered by NNPACK.
 When favorable conditions for running NNPACKS are not met,

-?? _TVM_ will fall back to the default implementation automatically.

 NNPACK only supports Linux and OS X systems.
 Windows is not supported at present.
 The following table explains under which conditions NNPACK will work.